Reinforcement Learning for Test Case Prioritization: Background

 Figure~\ref{fig:ciexample} shows an artificial CI example in which only history features of test cases are included in the interest of space.
 The example shows three completed CI cycles, each of which contains a few test cases.
 As shown, (1) the number of test cases varies across cycles, (2) execution history of a test case at a specific cycle contains previous execution verdicts, and (3) the age of test cases is incremented after each cycle completion.

 An optimal ranking for a specific cycle is estimated based on test execution history.
 This is because test execution times and verdicts are unknown until all test case executions are completed and; therefore, the optimal ranking is unknown.

-Regarding our example, the optimal orders for all cycles are shown below. \\ $s_{o}^{C_1}$ $\gets$ $<<t2,t3,t1,t4 >>$, \\ $s_{o}^{C_2}$ $\gets$ $<<t2,t1,t5,t3 >>$, \\ $s_{o}^{C_3}$ $\gets$ $<<t5,t2,t1>>$
+\TR{E1, R1.1}{Based on our illustrative example above, we provide optimal rankings for all cycles in Figure~\ref{fig:optimalranking}.}